allenphos/Projects/README.md

    Compared Linear and Polynomial Regression models to demonstrate overfitting in regression.
 Utilized regularization techniques such as Ridge, Lasso, and ElasticNet to mitigate overfitting and enhance model generalization.

-In **Bank Customer Churn Prediction** directory (Participated in the [Bank Customer Churn Prediction](https://www.kaggle.com/competitions/bank-customer-churn-prediction-dlu-course-c-2) Kaggle competition.):
+In **Bank Customer Churn Prediction** directory (Participated in the [Bank Customer Churn Prediction](https://www.kaggle.com/competitions/bank-customer-churn-prediction-dlu-course-c-2) Kaggle competition):

    1. **Logistic Regression with Scikit-Learn: Bank Customer Churn Prediction:**
       Developed a logistic regression model to predict customer churn based on demographic, financial, and behavioral attributes.
 The project involved data preprocessing, exploratory data analysis, model training, and          evaluation.
 Currently participating in a Kaggle competition and ranking on the leaderboard.